 Times are tough for musicians all over the globe.
 A couple of years ago, the music industry’s collapse left many wondering if it’s possible to make a decent living selling your music.

-Although the glory days of record labels are long gone now, there still seems to be this idea that getting signed will somehow propel you into the height of the biz.
+Although the glory days of record labels are long gone, there still seems to be this idea that getting signed will somehow propel you into the height of the biz.

-In this article, we’ll explore whether record labels are still relevant today, and if so, do they take your soul as a valid currency.
+In this article, we’ll explore whether record labels are still relevant today and whether they take your soul as a valid currency.
 Also, we’ll discuss whether it pays off to do such a thing.

-What Does It Mean To Sell Your Soul To the Industry?
+What Does It Mean To Sell Your Soul In The Music Industry?

 To answer this question, we need to clarify a couple of things.